Chetanca02/Kubernetes_Tutorials/README.md

 $ kubectl get nodes

 ## Kubernetes Objects <a name="kubernetes-objects"></a>
 Kubernetes objects are the entries in the cluster, which are stored in etcd.
 They represent the desired state of your cluster.
 When we create an object, we send the request to API Server by kubectl or RESTful API.
 API Server will store the state into etcd and interact with other master components to ensure the object exists.
 Every object has its own name and unique ID.
+Kubernetes uses object name as part of a resource URL to API Server, so it must be the combination of lower case of alphanumeric characters, dash and dot, less than 254 characters.
 Kubernetes objects are persistent entities in the Kubernetes system.
 Kubernetes uses these entities to represent the state of your cluster.
 Specifically, they can describe:
 - What containerized applications are running (and on which nodes)
 - The resources available to those applications
-- The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance
+- The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance.
+Almost every Kubernetes object includes two nested object fields that govern the object's configuration: the object spec and the object status.
+- Object spec provides a description of the characteristics you want the resource to have: its desired state.
+- The status describes the current state of the object, supplied and updated by the Kubernetes system and its components.

 ## Kubernetes Object Management <a name="kubernetes-object-management"></a>
 You can create objects in a Kubernetes cluster in two ways: imperatively or declaratively.